West Virginia health secretary Crouch to retire in December

 CHARLESTON, W.Va.
-(AP) — West Virginia Department of Health and Human Services Cabinet Secretary Bill Crouch is retiring at the end of the year, Gov. Jim Justice said Monday.
+(AP) — West Virginia Department of Health and Human Resources Cabinet Secretary Bill Crouch is retiring at the end of the year, Gov. Jim Justice said Monday.

 Dr. Jeffrey Coben will step in as interim secretary, the Republican governor announced.
 Coben is West Virginia University's associate vice president for health affairs and the dean of WVU's School of Public Health.